AutoResearch/autora-experimentalist-falsification/docs/index-pooler.md

-To prevent the falsification sampler from sampling at the limits of the domain ($0$ and $2/pi$), it can be provided with optional parameter ``limit_repulsion`` that bias samples for new experiment conditions away from the boundaries of $x$, as shown in the example below.
+To prevent the falsification sampler from sampling at the limits of the domain ($0$ and $2/pi$), it can be provided with optional parameter ``limit_repulsion`` that bias samples for new experimental conditions away from the boundaries of $X$, as shown in the example below.

 ### Example Code
 ```python